 The issue of religion arises at least once a month at any 12-step meeting that includes newcomers.
 It’s amazing how it causes confusion.
 Some folks claim that you have to believe in God, while others say all you have to do is admit you aren’t Him.
 Others, myself among them, maintain that the spirituality aspect of the program has nothing to do with God unless we choose to make it so.
 Only one thing’s for sure: put two addicts in the same room and it will soon be overflowing with opinions.

 Bill Wilson was quite clear in his Big Book chapter “We Agnostics” that a belief in a higher power need have nothing to do with a belief in God.
-I agree.
+(He was also clear that he assumed that non-believers would come around to belief in time, a position that I’ve always found condescending.)
+Nonetheless, I agree that a “higher power” doesn’t have to be a god.
 I believe that addicts need to humble themselves by admitting that they need help.
 If it comforts them to believe that a deity will be rooting for their team, I think that’s great.
 Faith is a powerful thing, and the idea that we don’t have to go it alone is a great feeling.

 For myself, I have found it sufficient to believe that I couldn’t do it alone; I proved that, over and over again.
 I believed that the people in the rooms had their stuff together when it came to this addiction thing, and that a smart guy like me should take advantage of the program and suggestions that have worked for so many others.
 In every sense that mattered, as far as getting sober went, the members of the fellowship were my higher power.